Practical Puppy Training Instructors' Course (7-Days)

-- Courses are taught internationally.
-Please see below for a list of upcoming courses and information about their costs.
+- Courses are taught internationally and priced around £1250 GBP.
+Please see below for a list of upcoming courses and information about their specific costs.

 Who can attend this course?

-- Anyone who is interested in this topic, is open to learning, changing their own behaviour and has the prerequisite knowledge and experience as mentioned above.
+- Anyone who is interested in this topic, is open to learning, changing their own behaviour.

 - We only accept around 12 students per course.

-- This course is a demanding course, you should not attend expecting to have an easy time sitting on a chair listening to the instructor.
-You will be required to engage in active learning through discussion, lesson planning, engaging with clients and managing puppies…
+- This course is a demanding course, you should expect to engage in active learning through discussion, engaging with clients and puppies.

 What should I know before I attend this course?